babelfish-for-postgresql/babelfish_project_website/_docs/contributing.md

 not break existing features.
 We strongly recommend running the standard tests before you send a pull request to development.

-### Documentation and help

 If you add new features, you also need to add tests for functionality.
 Patches that do not contain tests for new features will not be accepted by the community.

+### Documentation and help

-The same is true for missing documentation.
-Documenting your feature is as important as having working code.
-That's why we encourage people to properly document their code.
+The same is true for missing documentation: feature documentation and explanatory source comments are as important as working code.
+That's why we encourage people to properly document their contribution.
 If you are having language troubles, or if you need help, we recommend reaching out to the community for help via Github.

 For most new features, it is generally a good idea to provide working examples.